SashaG-T/CMidi/README.md

   //lower the volume so there's no clipping cmidi_setVolume(0.3f);

+  //setup our programs (instruments) struct cmidi_Program piano = cmidi_Sin;
+  cmidi_setProgram(0, piano);               //We need to tell CMidi what our programs 'sound' like
+                                            //Otherwise they'll produce silence.

   do {
     //create a buffer for our samples and zero it out.
     //we have to do this because cmidi_read adds to the existing values stored in the buffer.